mosaic-data-model/mosaic-specification/doc/source/data_model.rst

 The arrays for each atom or site have identical shapes and their elements identical types.
 The type can be int8, int16, int32, int64, uint8, uint16, uint32, uint32, uint64, float32, float64, or bool.

+Properties of type "atom" or "site" are defined for each atom or site in the universe.
+Properties of type "template_atom" or "template_site" are defined for each atom or site in the molecule templates of the universe.
+They are thus identical for the corresponding atoms or sites in each molecule sharing the same template.

 The value of the units field is a text string in ASCII encoding.
 It contains a sequence of unit factors separated by a space.
 A unit